werrett/nmap-cookbook/README.md

 # Nmap Cookbook

-Simple cookbook to install Nmap and friends (nping, ncat, ...) from source.
+Cookbook to install [Nmap](http://nmap.org/), the "Network Mapper", and friends (nping, ncat, ...) from source.

-Follows a generic Chef [install-from-source method](http://stackoverflow.com/a/8642173)
+Follows a generic Chef [install-from-source method](http://stackoverflow.com/a/8642173).

 # Requirements